Tantrums, Tools and Teachers: Helping Tribal Families Connect

 She wanted to get away from the notion that a white person comes onto reservation land and dictates what should happen.

-“I wanted to emphasise that these are tools you can use so that you could be the type of parent you want to be within your community, in your culture, within your family's values,” she says.
+“I wanted to emphasize that these are Tools you can use so that you could be the type of parent you want to be within your community, in your culture, within your family’s values,” she says.

 During the process she asks what’s known or understood from elders about parenting and children’s early learning in pre-contact times.
 Next they discuss how that changed for children and families when Europeans arrived, ask what’s challenges there are currently, and finally – crucially – what vision exists for children and children’s learning going forward.